kkj2010/Mugunghwa/README.md

 * Set a timer with a timelimit to finish the game.
 * Use the keyboards to move chracter.
 * The speed at which the light changes and the speed at which the it turns around will be set up    randomly
-* Collect money after reaching the finish line.
+* Collect reward after reaching the finish line.

 ## Technologies, Libraries, APIs
 * JavaScript as the logic and game source code
 * HTML Canvas to render the game
 * CSS for styling
-* Webpack and Bable
-* NPM

 ## Implementation Timeline
 * 11/11- 11/13